 There are many birds to be seen at the Ark, some of which have been reintroduced to the Waitākere Ranges as a result of successful pest control.
 We monitor the populations of some species to celebrate their successes, and learn where to target pest control efforts.
-We encourage our Ark volunteers and neighbours to report sightings of the birds listed below:
+We encourage our Ark volunteers and neighbours to report sightings of the birds listed below, to contribute to the Ark in the Park’s biodiversity monitoring programme.

 Health and Safety